English Online Dictionary. What means easy? What does easy mean?

 - Free from constraint, harshness, or formality; unconstrained; smooth.

-- (informal, derogatory, of a person) Consenting readily to sex.
+- (informal, derogatory, of a woman) Consenting readily to sex.

 - Not making resistance or showing unwillingness; tractable; yielding; compliant.